MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-treeinitialstate-property.md

 [!INCLUDE[2020_releasewave1.md](../../includes/2020_releasewave1.md)]

-Sets whether the tree view on list page is collapsed or expanded when the page opens.
+Sets whether the indented hierarchy list is collapsed or expanded when the page opens.

 ## Syntax